 Example of Acid Test Ratio

-Let us understand the calculation of the quick ratio with the help of an example.
+Let us understand the quick ratio calculation with the help of an example.

 Putting the values in the formula, we get ($10,000 + $5,000 + $1000)/ $15,000 = 1.07